40 Years Ago: Elton John Duck-Walks Through Central Park

 The duck suit.

-Over the past three decades, that's become the takeaway from Elton John's massive concert in New York's Central Park.
+That's become the takeaway from Elton John's massive concert in New York's Central Park.
 On Sept.
 13, 1980, the Rocket Man took the stage with his band in front of more than 400,000 people and played for two-plus hours, an epic set and one of the biggest shows of his career.

 And yet, everyone remembers the duck suit most of all.
 Although John had moved away from his most outlandish concert outfits by 1980, he still possessed an unparalleled flair for the theatrical.
 When costume designer Bob Mackie (who outfitted Cher with her most outrageous dresses in the '70s) offered to create a Donald Duck outfit for John's Central Park gig, it was too good an opportunity to pass up.